Tibblist/better-fetcher/README.md

 # Features:

 - Implements simple wrappers for basic request types such as GET, PUT, POST and DELETE. (more coming soon)

+- Automatically reads response headers and parses/streams data into correct type (can be overridden)

 - Adds support for some features missing by fetch such as request timeouts and catching 4xx/5xx errors instead of just returning a response.